cancerberoSgx/node-lucene/java2js/README.md

 generate javascript implementations of given Java classes of .jars / .class files based on node-java and optionally typescript interfaces / classes

-very WIP - Research
+Generates a TypeScript project very WIP - Research

 # Initial research Notes

+# Decisions

+ * Should we generate .ts files contents strings or estree AST (https://github.com/estree/formal/tree/master/formal-data/typescript) ? for now we generate content as strings since with that we can parse it to estree AST

 ## output project structure  different alternatives